Francisca-Heii/online-store-app/README.md

 on your own repository to view/edit as you wish.

 ## Credits
+##### Media and content #####
+* Most of the products and content were taken differnet site [Home store]([Flanagans](https://flanagans.ie/) [Harvey Norman](https://www.harveynorman.ie/), [Home store](https://mandauefoam.ph/) and  [Pexels](https://www.pexels.com/).
+Additionally, these sites helped me get an idea for a good layout of the site.

 ### Code

-* The Materializecss library was used to help make this website responsive for different devices and to create the collapsible navbar.

-### Content

-* For each of the products on the site I had a look at popular sites [Hotel Chocolat](https://www.hotelchocolat.com/uk), [Thorntons](https://www.thorntons.co.uk/), [Whittard](https://www.whittard.co.uk/) and [T2 Tea](https://www.t2tea.com/en/uk/) to gain inspiration for the products on this site.
-Additionally, these sites helped me get an idea for a good layout of the site.

-<span id="credits"></span>
-## Credits
+* The code for the project is partly from the video lessions of the Boutique Ado project of [Code Institute](https://codeinstitute.net/).
+*  [Stack Overflow](https://stackoverflow.com/) was helpful for little bugs or troubles in the code.
+* Code Institute tutor support.
+They helped me to fix some of the bugs which  were taking a lot of time to fix.

 <span id="acknowledge"></span>

 ## Acknowledge

-<span id="disclaimer"></span>
-## Disclaimer
+Thanks to the following people and organizations who helped or inspired me for the project:
+The support and guidance of my mentor Precious Ijege.
+The advice about bugs and fixing from Tutor support especially Sean, he always helped me understand where the root of the problem is coming from and how can fix the problem.